 Wylie was just a tiny Texas town back in 1980 when neighbors found Betty Gore broken and bleeding from multiple ax wounds on the laundry room floor.
 On this Friday the 13 morning, Gore’s husband, Allan, was away on business and couldn’t reach his wife by phone.
 He asked his neighbors to check on her.
 She could have been angry with him or busy tending to their newborn.
 Instead, they found a scene from a camp slasher flick and the crying newborn unattended in her crib.

 Candy Montgomery was friends with Gore.
 They often babysat each other’s kids and went to church together.
-She was also sleeping with Gore’s husband, and would stand trial for Gore’s murder.
+But Montgomery was also sleeping with Gore’s husband and would stand trial for Gore’s murder.
 She pleaded not guilty by way of self-defense and claimed that Betty found out about the affair, confronted her when she came by and picked up an ax in a fit of rage.
 Montgomery got control of the ax during the struggle and hit Betty over the head.
 She didn’t stop there and continued to strike Betty with the ax — 41 times.

 A jury believed her.